 FilmStar/Scantraq and Excel

-Microsoft Excel is the most widely
+Microsoft Excel is the world's most widely

 utilized calculation/data analysis software.
-Virtually all optical coating
+Optical coating

 In this page we present ways in which